pivotal/docs-tap/install.hbs.md

   kp_default_repository_password: "KP-DEFAULT-REPO-PASSWORD"

 tap_gui:
-  service_type: ClusterIP # if the shared.ingress_domain is set as above, this will be already set to ClusterIP.
+  service_type: ClusterIP # If the shared.ingress_domain is set as above, this must be set to ClusterIP.
     catalog:
       locations:
         - type: url